verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Describe your most fulfilling job/day
 - [ ] I do dangerous stuff like cross the street or eat out.
 - [ ] I love it when you do both sides of the conversation.
 It's like white noise.
 So peaceful.
+- [ ] If you find my body, don't believe the suicide note.
+- [ ] You